stvnhu/cli-bookmarks/README.md

 # cli-bookmarks

-works for wsl
+works for linux
-requires fzf
+requires fzf and librewolf
+can change librewolf to any browser